ramird21/IOS101-Prework/README.md

 - My Ideas of an App to Build:
-  As I am just getting my hands on Mobile Development and more specifically on iOS development, I was thinking about
+  As I am just getting my hands on Mobile Development and more specifically on iOS development, I was thinking about something not too advanced.
+The idea would be to create a financial management app, where I could add different incomes I am getting, my savings and input several expenses that I may have.
+The app would be adding up my expenses and deducting that to the amount of money I have available and keep an updated count of the money I have available.
+If also possible, I could have a sort of an interactive graph that would break down different kinds of transactions and them up and display them by category.
+As of now, this what I am thinking could be a great app idea for me to work on.

 ## Notes